reshmabidikar/slate/source/includes/_invoice.md

 * We cannot VOID an invoice that was partially or fully paid
 * We cannot VOID an invoice if it contains positive credit items (`CBA_ADJ` >0), unless such credit was not used, i.e there is enough credit left on the account.
-* We cannot VOID an invoice if it was repaired, i.e there exists a `REPAIR_ADJ` item pointing to an item inside that invoice
+* We cannot VOID an invoice if it was repaired, i.e there exists a `REPAIR_ADJ` item pointing to an item inside that invoice.

 **HTTP Request**